- About the Murray

 Forty million years ago, through the forces of water and geophysical uplifting, the valley that cradles Australia's greatest river began to take shape.
-The Murray is a river whose character encompasses environmental beauty, rich heritage and history, busy townships and major regional centres, with amazing tourism richness and recreation experiences, and a world class agriculture and wines.
+The Murray is a river whose character encompasses environmental beauty, rich heritage and history, busy townships and major regional centres, with amazing tourism experiences and a world class, agriculture, food and wine regions.

 From millennia Aboriginal people have relied on the river’s abundance.
 The many various groups included Ingalta, Moorundie, Goodwarra, Parrian-kaperre, Tongwillum, and Yoorlooarra.
 In the Riverland (SA), the Ngarrindjeri people lived on and along the lands around the Murray and the Coorong and are, today, South Australia’s largest Aboriginal community.

 First discovered by European explorers Hamilton H. Hume and William H. Hovell in 1824.
 It wasn't until five years later, however, that Charles Sturt navigated down the Murrumbidgee to encounter the Murray and named it after Sir George Murray, when his exploration party encountered the Darling connection.

 Paddle steamers were used to carry wool, wheat, and other goods up and down the river system including the Murray, Darling and Murrumbidgee Rivers.
 Since settlement of the river basin was so late, the introduction of the railroad came much sooner to the river towns and had a large impact on the steamers along the Murray.
 Irrigation was introduced in 1887 by Canadian George Chaffey around Mildura (Victoria) and Renmark (South Australia).
 This greatly accelerated settlement and exploitation of the river's water supply.